algolia/docsearch/docs/src/behavior.md

 This method is called when a suggestion is selected (either from a click or a keystroke).
-By default, DocSearch will display links redirecting to the results page, at the related anchor.
-You can override it to add your own behavior.
-Please note that you can already open a new tab thanks to the `CMD/CTRL + Click`
+By default, DocSearch will display links redirecting to the results page, at the related position (using anchor).
+You can override results (hit) to add your own behavior.
+Please note that you can already open a new tab thanks to the `CMD/CTRL + Click` action.

 The method is called with the following arguments: